peperonie35/intercom/README.md

 # intercom
-this is a chat project using udp sockets to communicate. it is base on a client server lens
+this is a chat project using udp sockets to communicate.
+It is based on first a client side made with code::block and a server side (compiled with g++)